 What’s a DPU?

-Of course, you’re probably already familiar with the Central Processing Unit or CPU.
+Of course, you’re probably already familiar with the central processing unit.
 Flexible and responsive, for many years CPUs were the sole programmable element in most computers.

-Over the past decade, however, computing has broken out of the boxy confines of PC and servers — with CPUs and GPUs powering sprawling new hyperscale data centers.
+Over the past decade, however, computing has broken out of the boxy confines of PCs and servers — with CPUs and GPUs powering sprawling new hyperscale data centers.

 What's a DPU?